suriyadeepan/suriyadeepan.github.io/_posts/2016-06-26-numpy-primer.markdown

 {% highlight python %}

 '''
-Array masking is the name of a special method of selection available in Python by means of a boolean mask, it allows to extract data out of an array based on certain condition.
+Array masking is the name of a special method of selection available in numpy by means of a boolean mask, it allows to extract data out of an array based on certain condition.
 '''
 arr = np.arange(9).reshape([3,3])
 print arr